 A couple of things you should do within DSM 6.2 before performing an upgrade to DSM 7:

-- Update the server to the latest DSM 6 build avaible.
+- Update the server to its latest DSM 6 build.

-- Update all apps to their latest version available.
+- Update all apps to their latest versions.

 - Remove all the unused (or no longer supported) apps.

 - Migrate all Synology packages (and their clients) to applicable replacements as mentioned above.
 This is especially important with the case of CloudStation (replaced by Synology Drive.)
-In my trial, the Synology Drive client software didn’t update itself to the latest version, which can be an issue if you have multiple remote non-savvy users.)
+In my trial, the Synology Drive client software didn’t update itself to the latest version, which can be an issue if you have multiple remote non-savvy users — make sure you update the client to the latest before the DSM 7 upgrade.

 - Stop (remove) some services that can be easily re-enabled after the upgrade.
-Examples include VPN server, Link Aggregation,
+Examples include VPN servers, Link Aggregation, any cloud-based backup or sycn service, and so on.

 When to hold up

-That said, if you rely on any of the following, it’s a good idea to wait for a few months or until next year:
+That said, if you rely on any of the following, it’s a good idea to wait until next year:

 - iSCSI storage.